Losing your hair is got to be one of the hardest things to deal with.

 The reality is that the treatment is designed to kill practically all the cells in an effort to eradicate cancer.

-Unfortunately, this leads to a weakened immune system and along with hair loss.
+Unfortunately, this leads to a weakened immune system and hair loss.

-Almost a hundred percent of cancer patients who undergo the process of chemotherapy lose their hair.
+Almost a hundred percent of cancer patients who undergo the process of chemotherapy loses their hair.
 This typically starts just a few weeks after the first chemotherapy treatment.

 Not only do they lose hair on their scalps but also all the entire areas of the body with hairs.